rubyconfmy/malaysia/README.md

 ## Getting Around

 * Uber & GrabTaxi are the 2 most popular taxi / ride App around
-* If you hail a cab, as them to turn on the meter or use GrabTaxi
+* If you hail a cab, ask them to turn on the meter or use GrabTaxi

 ## Food
 ## Drinking Locations